doc-han/xtensio/README.md

 This is the main file that handles most of the configurations related to a browser extension.
 It exports a JavaScript object as default which is used in generating the [manifest.json](https://developer.chrome.com/docs/extensions/mv3/manifest/) which is required when creating a browser extension.

-Even tho this configuration can be extended, some parts of it may be overwritten by xtensio.
+Even though this configuration can be extended, some parts of it may be overwritten by xtensio.
 Mainly the `content_scripts` `background` `action`.